kevalpatel2106/Open-Weather-API-Wrapper/README.md

 You can get the required information by passing the required parameters.
 The information will be received in specific listeners.

-Here is the example of getting the there hourly forecast of the weather by city name.
+Here is the example of getting the three hourly forecast of the weather by city name.
 ```java
 OpenWeatherApi.getThreeHoursForecast("Landon,uk", new ForecastListener() {
     @Override